m-trojanowski/magma-helm-charts/orc8r/cloud/helm/domain-proxy/README.md

 Domain-proxy
 ===========

-A Helm chart for magma orchestrator's domain-proxy module.
+A Helm chart for magma orchestrator's domain proxy module.

 This Chart will deploy the following: